enhanced-portals/enhanced-portals/usage.md

 ##The Basics
 The most basic thing you can do in this mod is create any size/shape portals and dye them any of the sixteen different Minecraft colours.
 To do this, simply create a frame of Obsidian and light it as you normally would.
 To change the colour of the Portal, right-click it with that colour dye in your hand.
 To reset the portal colour to it's default, use a purple dye on the portal.

-When creating a portal there are a few restrictions.
 When using a default Flint & Steel you will be restricted to creating a portal that consists of 6 portal blocks, no more, no less.
 This is to make it a little more balanced early-game, even though it doesn't take much to get to the Nether for the first time.
 Once you've been to the Nether, you can then upgrade your Flint & Steel with two pieces of Glowstone.
 Not only will this double it's durability (to 128 uses), but it will allow you to create a portal of any size.

-If you wish, you can also create Obsidian Stairs, crafted as you would expect.
+You can also create Obsidian Stairs, crafted as you would expect.

 ##The Portal Modifier
 The Portal Modifier is a block that allows you to modify your portals in various different ways.
 Simply right-click on it to open up it's GUI.
 There are a few different areas that I will explain seperately.